The-Known-Galaxy/archives/jedi/persons_of_interest/odan_urr/odan_urr.md

 The holocron previously mentioned was housed here for the wellbeing of the Jedi.
 He would become the Head Librarian, and his close friend Ood Bnar would act as his understudy.

 # Section 2

 Continuing with his scholar duties he revised the Jedi Mantra to the Revised Jedi Code.
-He found that many of the temple’s inhabitants and the Order’s students couldn’t greatly understand the Code prior to Odan-Urr’s revision.
+He found that many of the templeâ€™s inhabitants and the Orderâ€™s students couldnâ€™t greatly understand the Code prior to Odan-Urrâ€™s revision.
 This piece of work is what Odan-Urr is most revered for, with its existence having a significant presence in the Order until the Great Jedi Purge thousands of years on.
 The aforementioned Great Jedi Library, however, would not have this luxury.